-For example, Colombia developed a communication strategy very early in their assessment process which supported the production of key outputs for Colombia's assessment, including a visual identity for their NEA, a web page, videos, podcasts, articles and digital pieces highlighting key information about the NEA.
-This benefited the assessment process as it helped the team develop public awareness on Colombia's NEA and how it can support policymakers.
+For example, Colombia developed a communication strategy early on in their assessment process which supported the production of key outputs for Colombia's assessment, including a visual identity for their NEA, a web page, videos, podcasts, articles and digital pieces highlighting key information about the NEA.
+This benefited the assessment process as it helped the team develop public awareness on Colombia's NEA.
 Colombia's communication strategy included the participation of a communication expert in the Advisory Group, delivering strategic advice throughout the process.
-The communication strategy also identified methods to make sure the call for assessment authors and reviewers was spread as widely as possible.
-This included coordinating with the communication offices from other institutions to disseminate opencalls.
-This strengthened the NEA process with a diverse team of authors and reviewers, increasing the credibility, transparency and relevance of Colombia's assessment.
+The communication strategy also identified methods to make sure the call for assessment authors and reviewers was disseminated as widely as possible.
+This included coordinating with the communication offices from other institutions to disseminate open calls.
+This strengthened the NEA process with a diverse team of authors and reviewers, increasing the credibility, legitimacy and relevance of Colombia's assessment.